Subtrajectory Clustering: Finding Set Covers for Set Systems of Subcurves: Setup of techniques

-We will see, that $\ASpace_0$ approximates the structure of $\RSpace$ as defined in (\ref{eq:setsystem:exact}) to the extent that a set cover for $\ASpace_0$ corresponds to an approximate solution for our clustering problem.
-The following lemma shows that any set cover of size $k$ for $\RSpace$ implies a set cover of size $k$ in $\ASpace_0$.
+We will see (Lemma~\ref{lem:hitting:simplified}, below), that $\ASpace_0$ approximates the structure of $\RSpace$ as defined in (\ref{eq:setsystem:exact}) to the extent that a set cover for $\ASpace_0$ corresponds to an approximate solution for our clustering problem.
+The well-known greedy set cover algorithm, which incrementally builds a set cover by taking the set with the largest number of still uncovered elements in each step, yields an $O(\log m)$ approximation for a ground set of size $m$ \cite{chvatal979greedy}.
+Applying this algorithm to the set system $\ASpace_0$, we obtain a set $C$ consisting of $\ell$-simplifications $\mu_{\ell}(P[t_i,t_j]))$ for each $r_{i,j}$, such that $\phi(P,C)\leq 3\Delta$.

+\paragraph{Building the incidence matrix} To this end, we compute the binary incidence matrix $M$ of the set system $\ASpace_0$ explicitly in $O(m^3(n\ell+m) + m^2 \Curvesimpltime(n,\ell))$ time, as follows.
+Initially we set all entries of the matrix to $0$.
+In the first step we compute the $O(m^2)$ simplifications $\mu_{\ell}(P[t_i,t_j])$ of all subcurves between two breakpoints.
+For each simplification $\mu$, we compute the $\Delta$-free space with the curve $\curveP$, which is defined as the level set

+Computing the associated diagram can be done in $O(n \ell)$ time and space~\cite{AltG95}.
+Note that the simplification $\mu$ corresponds to the vertical axis of the $\Delta$-free space diagram and $\curveP$ corresponds to the horizontal axis.
+Now, for each breakpoint $t_{i'}$ we compute the maximal breakpoint $t_{j'}$ that is reachable by a monotone path from the bottom of the diagram at $(t_{i'},0)$ to the top of the diagram at $(t_{j'},1)$.
+This can be done in $O(n\ell)$ time using standard techniques~\cite{AltG95}.
+For all $i' \leq q < j'$, we set the entry corresponding to $q$ and $\mu$ to $1$.
+This takes $O(m)$ time.
+We do this for all simplifications.
+After that, each entry of $M$ is $1$ if the corresponding element is contained in the corresponding set and $0$ otherwise.

+\paragraph{Applying greedy set cover} We initially scan the incidence matrix to compute the number of uncovered elements $n_{i,j}$ for every range $r_{i,j} \in \ASpace_0$.
+After this, we can compute the set with the highest number of uncovered elements in $O(m^2)$ time.
+Then, we can update all $n_{i,j}$ on the fly every time we select a new set for the set cover.
+To do so, we scan for each newly covered element all the $m^2$ entries of the incidence matrix corresponding to this element and reduce $n_{i,j}$ by $1$ if the entry corresponding to $r_{i,j}$ is equal to $1$.
+Since each of the $m$ elements gets covered for the first time only once, this can be done in a total time of $O(m^3)$.

 \begin{lemma} For any $r_Q \in \RSpace$, there is a $r_{i,j} \in \ASpace_0$ such that $r_Q \subseteq r_{i,j}$. \end{lemma}